Minimum Description Length Recurrent Neural Networks: Experiments

+\begin{proof} Call $c_{i-1}^3$ the value of unit 3 at time step $i-1$; this value is the carry-over for the next time step, feeding unit 4 through their recurrent connection at time step $i$.
+This can be proven in two steps.
+(1)~At the first time step $i=1$ the carry-over going into unit 4 is $0$, since recurrent inputs are $0$ by default at the first time step.
+(2)~By induction, $c_i^4$ is the sum of the relevant carry-over ($c_{i-1}^3$) and the two input digits at time~$i$.
+The combination of the $1/2$ multiplication and floor operation extracts a correct carry-over value from that sum and stores it in unit 3.
+From there, we see that $c_i^2$ holds the correct binary digit: the sum of current inputs and carry-over (from $c_i^4$), minus the part to be carried over next (from $-2 \times c_i^3$). \end{proof}

-Again, the task is learned very well and in a readable fashion.
-To our knowledge no other RNN has been proven to hold a carry-over in memory for an unbounded number of digits, i.e. to perform general addition of any arbitrary pair of numbers.
+Again, the task is learned perfectly and in a readable fashion.
+As a side remark, the network obtained here can also naturally be extended to perform addition of more than 2 numbers, simply by adding the necessary inputs for the additional digits and connecting them to cell 4.
+To our knowledge no other RNN has been proven to hold a carry-over in memory for an unbounded number of digits, i.e.~to perform general addition of any arbitrary pair of numbers.
+The best competing classical RNNs trained here were never able to reach more than 79.4\% accuracy on the test sets, indicating that they learned a non-general way to do addition.